devbret/online-opsec/README.md

 What follows are the six different threats (as outline above) that the STRIDE model examines in detail.

 ##### Spoofing
-Misrepresenting one's identity, whether that of a person or computer.
+Spoofing (as explained by [Forcepoint](https://www.forcepoint.com/cyber-edu/spoofing)) is the misrepresentation of one's identity when communicating, whether that be of a person or computer.

 ##### Tampering
-Unauthorized changes made.
+Tampering (according to [Merriam-Webster.com](https://www.merriam-webster.com/dictionary/tamper)) refers to, "*...interfere so as to weaken or change for the worse...*"

 ##### Repudiation
 Leaving no trail or details of illegal or unauthroized activity.